a-kapinos/bggn213/class11/class12.md

 In the above PC plots, each dot represents one PDB structure.

-We can visualize the displacements, ie. movement of the structure, that are captured by PC1
+We can visualize the displacements, ie. movement of the structure, that are captured by PC1.
+The pca.pdb file generated can be viewed in VMD.

 ``` r
 mktrj(pc, pc=1, file="pca.pdb")
 ```

-Let’s save our important results
+If we’d like, we can save our important results.

 ``` r
 # save(hits,pc,file="class12results.RData")